How to Install an Electric Tankless Water Heater: Wiring Guide

 Pre-Installation Assessment: Electrical Load Calculation and Service Capacity

 Before a single wire is pulled, the most critical step in any electric tankless hot water heater project is a comprehensive site assessment.
-An electric on demand water heater is a high-amperage, continuous load appliance, placing a substantial demand on a home’s electrical system—far more than a traditional electric hot water tank.
+An electric on demand water heater often represents a high-amperage load and, depending on expected operating duty, may be treated as a continuous load if the heater is likely to operate for 3 hours or more at a time.
+Whether it is handled as a continuous load affects sizing (NEC requires continuous loads to be accounted for at 125% when sizing conductors and overcurrent protection).
+Because duty cycles and manufacturer instructions vary, confirm whether a specific model should be treated as continuous before applying the 125% rule.
 Failing to account for this can lead to overloaded services, nuisance tripping, and unsafe conditions.

 The first task is to perform an electrical load calculation as outlined in NEC Article 220.
 This will determine if the current electrical panel capacity and overall service can accommodate the new load.
 For residential applications, you must understand the latest standards for dwelling unit load calculations to ensure compliance.
 If the calculation shows the existing service is insufficient, a conversation with the homeowner about an electrical service upgrade is necessary.
 This step cannot be skipped; it is fundamental to the safety and functionality of the tankless electric water heater.